 Radius of Curvature (ROC) for Plano concave case

 Fig1: This picture has the only purpose of identifying the ROC of the optic and the two sides.

+Wedge: < 1’ arc.
+(Defined as the angle between the optical axis, defined by line connecting centers of curvature of the optical surfaces, and the mechanical axis, defined by the outer edge used for mounting. )

 Substrates